ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 In the **Traffic** box the **Accepts routes from** indicates **VPN gateway**.
 This configuration allows the VPN gateway to automatically create a route in this routing table **and** adjust the next hop address of the route as needed.

 The current status of this route can be found in the **Routes** table.
-It indicates that traffic destine to 192.168.0.0/24 will be forwarded to a **Next hop** address in the VPC.
+It indicates that traffic addressed to 192.168.0.0/24 will be forwarded to a **Next hop** address in the VPC.
 Note the next hop IP address.
 You can find it in the VPC VPN service.

 1. Navigate to [VPN](/vpc-ext/network/vpngateways) and select the transit VPN gateway.
 1. Inspect the **Gateway members** section.
 The **Private IP** of the active IP should match the **Next hop** noted earlier.